-Come the 1960s thoughts turned to a new portrait to be used on British stamps.
-The result was the sculpture of the Queen by Arnold Machin, which was carefully photographed, the photograph captured in a simple setting with nothing other than the denomination.
+For many years the so-called ‘high values’ were of distinctive design, and printed using the more expensive recess or line-engraved process.
 During the reign of Queen Elizabeth II, the high values first appeared in 1955, the Dorothy Wilding portrait appearing alongside famous British castles: Carrickfergus Castle (2s 6d), Caernarvon Castle (5s), Edinburgh Castle (10s) and Windsor Castle (£1).
 During their life, these stamps were printed first by Waterlow & Sons, then by De La Rue, and finally by Bradbury, Wilkinson.
-The same four castles would subsequently appear again on high values from 1988, still printed using recess, at first by Harrison & Sons and later by Joh Enschedé of The Netherlands.

 Harrison & Sons who had printed British stamps since the reign of King George V faced competition; the photogravure printing process was improving, in some cases making way for the cheaper lithography.
 Many of the changes resulted in trials, essays and proofs that often find their way onto the philatelic market and can add a focal point to a collection.
 For many years the so-called ‘high values’ were of distinctive design and printed using the more expensive recess or line-engraved process.
 During the reign of Queen Elizabeth II, the high values first appeared in 1955 the stamps are designed in deep myrtle green with one stamp being perforated and the other one being from a square sheet.